 You can find buckwheat in health-food stores either as whole groats (raw kernels with the shells removed), flour (the darker the flour, the more fiber it contains), or kasha (roasted groats in coarse, medium, or fine granulations).
 You may also be able to find kasha in the pasta aisle of your local supermarket.

 Store loose buckwheat in an airtight covered jar or a resealable plastic bag in a cool, dry place, or in the refrigerator or freezer if you live in a warm climate.
-Buckwheat flour, however, should always be stored in a refrigerator.
-Buckwheat will keep for one year, and the flour will last for a couple of months if stored properly.
+Buckwheat flour, however, should always be stored in the refrigerator.
+Buckwheat will keep for about a year, and the flour will last for a couple of months if stored properly.